Resurgamm/resurgamm.github.io/_tabs/about.md

 ## Education

-- B.S. in Computer Engineering, Zhejiang University
+- B.Eng. in Computer Engineering, Zhejiang University

-- B.S. in Computer Engineeringm, University of Illinois at Urbana-Champaign
+- B.Eng. in Computer Engineeringm, University of Illinois at Urbana-Champaign